rix1/corsane-new/README.md

-This repository contains the front-end code for Corsane's new direction.
+cThis repository contains the front-end code for Corsane's new direction.

 ### Install Dependencies